Yichizz/lighthouse_mcmc/README.md

 ```

 ## Usage
-There 2 two main scripts, called main_part1.py and main_part2.py, containing solutions to questions i to v and solutions to questions vi to viii respectively.
+There 2 two main scripts, called *main_part1.py* and *main_part2.py*, containing solutions to questions i to v and solutions to questions vi to viii respectively.
 To run them on the command line, you need to specify the number of steps for MCMC simulations to run after --nsteps, e.g.
 ```
 python main_part1.py --nsteps 10000
 ```
 Results will be displayed after execution, and figures will be saved as .png files in the figures folder.
 The helpers package contains modules for Metropolis-Hasting sampling, graph generation, and sampling diagonistics, which are imported and used in the main codes.
-To generate documentations of the helpers package, you need to install doxygen, and run
+To generate pdf or html documentations of the helpers package, you need to install doxygen, and run
 ```
 cd docs
 doxygen